 Healing in and on the water can happen by creating excitement in the brain.
 Surfing, Kayaking, sailing or paddle boarding, produces a natural dopamine high that serves as a replacement of the effects drugs and alcohol hold on addicts.
 The brain’s desire for stimulation, novelty and a neurochemical rush is fulfilled in such water sports.
 It also means individuals are out of their usual environments, providing new settings, friends (connection) and routines that can be hugely beneficial to addicts, war veterans and everyone alike.

 “The goal of surf therapy is not to teach people to be surfers.
 It’s to get them to use surfing to change their brain chemistry.
 You stand on the beach and get amped up, and all kinds of chemicals rush through the brain.
 Different ones are in play when you’re paddling out or have a monster wave chasing you to the beach.
 All of those chemicals can have incredible effects on how people cope with depression, anxiety, stress, and other mental-health issues.”
 Bryan Flores, who works with the Monterey County Mental Health Commission.

-Ultimately, we think everyone can agree that it feels good to be in, on, under or simply around the water.
+In our opinion we think everyone can agree that it feels good to be in, on, under or simply around the water.
 Not only can it reduce our anxieties and stress helping us to find some perspective on life, but it is continually being proven more and more to ease symptoms and pain for some of our most vulnerable.